-As shown on Table 2, participants generally agree that ChatGPT significantly enhanced their learning efficiency, making tasks easier and contributing positively to their overall learning experience (M =3.95).
+Participants generally agree that ChatGPT significantly enhanced their learning efficiency, making tasks easier and contributing positively to their overall learning experience (M = 3.95).
 Generally, participants found ChatGPT helpful in enhancing their ability to understand and apply academic content efficiently.
 Home Review (M = 4.22) accelerated assignment completion due to ChatGPT's immediacy in generating explanations and frameworks thereby underscoring its role in reducing time investment and effort.
 Conceptual Mastery via personalized tutoring (M = 4.02) reported clearer understanding of complex topics while adaptive pacing and tailored explanations enabled efficient knowledge gap identification.
-Language Practice (M=4.05), though minimally adopted contributed to targeted language skill development from translation support, conversation simulations and grammar correction.
-Real-time feedback (M=3.79) improved academic writing quality, particularly in text structure and grammar, in addition to its role in reducing drafting time and repetitive revisions.
+Language Practice (M = 4.05), though minimally adopted contributed to targeted language skill development from translation support, conversation simulations and grammar correction.
+Real-time feedback (M = 3.79) improved academic writing quality, particularly in text structure and grammar, in addition to its role in reducing drafting time and repetitive revisions.
 Furthermore, the lowest mean and relatively higher standard deviation indicate that students have different views regarding the impact of ChatGPT's real-time feedback on learning.
 Specifically, some students do not consider ChatGPT's feedback as more engaging or beneficial than traditional peer review or instructor feedback.
 Nevertheless, they still recognize its effectiveness in improving learning efficiency and believe that real-time feedback can guide them to improve their academic writing skills.
-Implications: Learning efficiency was rated positively with Home Review and personalized tutoring receiving the highest scores, indicating that students credit ChatGPT with making study tasks easier and clarifying difficult concepts.
+Implications: Learning efficiency was rated positively with home review and personalized tutoring receiving the highest scores, indicating that students credit ChatGPT with making study tasks easier and clarifying difficult concepts.
 Real-time Feedback (M = 3.79, highest SD) was more variably received, signalling that some learners still prefer traditional instructor or peer input.

-3.2 Academic Performance
+3.2 Academic Performance.

-Table 3 outlines participants' perceptions across four key variables of academic performance.
-Among these, critical thinking (M=3.78) and self-efficacy (M=3.75) received the highest mean scores, indicating that students perceive ChatGPT significantly enhances their analytical skills and academic confidence.
+The participants' perceptions across four key variables of academic performance showed both critical thinking (M = 3.78) and self-efficacy (M = 3.75) receiving the highest mean scores, indicating that students perceive ChatGPT significantly enhances their analytical skills and academic confidence.
 These high mean scores suggest that students view ChatGPT not merely as a source of multiple perspective but as a facilitator for better understanding, deeper analysis, problem-solving, and independent learning.
 They believe it supports the development of critical thinking by encouraging them to question, reflect, and synthesize academic content more effectively.
-Participants also expressed moderately positive attitudes in relation to learning motivation and engagement (M=3.49), with many indicating that ChatGPT increases their interest in academic tasks and helps maintain focus during learning activities.
-This suggests that the tool can act as a motivating factor, where self-directed learning is crucial.
+Participants also expressed moderately positive attitudes in relation to learning motivation and engagement (M = 3.49), with many indicating that ChatGPT increases their interest in academic tasks and helps maintain focus